kthffmn/ucb-class-registrator/README.md

 ## About

-This app is in two parts: a small Ruby app and a JavaScript extention.
+This app is in two parts: a small Ruby app and a JavaScript Chrome extention.

 ## Ruby App

 This app follows the Twitter account for [@UCBClasses](https://twitter.com/UCBClassesNYC).

-If @UCBClasses tweets about a Sketch 301 class, the app opens the link to the class' show page in the browser.
+If @UCBClasses tweets about a particular class, the app opens the link to the class' show page in the browser.

+It then prints out the class title, the class times, and opens up the teacher's page on [UCBComedy.com](http://ucbcomedy.com/).

 ## JavaScript App

 This script double checks for whether a page in the browser is a show page for a Sketch 301 class at UCB's New York Training Center.